pangeo-data/pangeo-eosc/EGI.md

 Here we collect additional information that may be helpful to reconfigure the Pangeo cluster.

-### Revert Authentication Configuration
+### Daskhub without EGI Check-in auth and less limits

-If you want to go back to the original configuration for user authentication please use the `values.yaml` below:
+If you don't want to go through the step of configuring EGI Check-in auth for developement purpose, you can chose another authentication method, for example NativeAuthenticator.

+You might also want to suppress all the limitation on Dask cluster and workers, have more resources on you Jupyterlab notebook server, and configure the latest Pangeo images for Jupyter and dask.

+Please use the `values.yaml` below to so:

 ```yaml
 dask-gateway: